 Please note that published books and articles by USAID alumni and a bibliography of USAID authors are on separate pages of the website’s Development Issues section.

-New!
-Steven Klein: Carbon Tax/Carbon Dividends – Is It Coming?
+Stephen Klein: Carbon Tax/Carbon Dividends – Is It Coming?

 The Climate Leadership Council, a group of thoughtful Republican leaders, has prepared a serious proposal for a new climate strategy: “The Conservative Case for Carbon Dividends”.
 It proposes a tax on carbon, at a high enough level to exceed emission reductions of current regulations, and a revenue neutral plan to return the proceeds to the American people on an equal and quarterly basis.
 This paper by alumnus Steve Klein describes the proposal, and then raises questions likely to arise as to the reception to it by the Administration, Congress, business, NGOs, and the broader American community.